 The recording is an essential part of the StreamYard vs. OBS battle.
-StreamYard only supports 2-hour recording per month.
+StreamYard only supports 2-hour recordings per month.

 OBS has no limit on the recording.
 You can record as long as there is storage space on your computer.
 The program also comes with recording quality, format, and encoder.